Is your body-mind really doing a job or just you doing a job?

 I used to call her to meet in a restaurant.

-In our first few meetings we became pretty close and I felt, probably we both, that we were moving in a different direction of our friendship.
+In our first few meetings we became pretty close and I, probably we both, felt that we were moving in a different direction of our friendship.

 Good friendship easily turns into dating if chemistry and life philosophy match each other’s internal calibration.